How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 • Check the pins on the PIR sensor.
 You may have a model where the Pins are inverted.
 In that case, swap the red and the black cable.

-• Check the python script.
+• Check the Python script.
 Is there any error message in the Terminal?

-The python script to turn your monitor on and off depending on human movement
+The Python script to turn your monitor on and off depending on human movement

 Create a new file with